ethereum/consensus-specs/specs/networking/p2p-interface.md

 1. Leverage protocol routing in libp2p, such that the libp2p stack will route the incoming stream to the appropriate handler.
 This allows each the handler function for each request type to be self-contained.
 For an analogy, think about how you attach HTTP handlers to a REST API server.
 2. Version requests independently.
 In a coarser-grained umbrella protocol, the entire protocol would have to be versioned even if just one field in a single message changed.
 3. Enable clients to select the individual requests/versions they support.
-It would no longer be a strict requirement to support all requests, and clients, in principle, could support a subset of equests and variety of versions.
+It would no longer be a strict requirement to support all requests, and clients, in principle, could support a subset of requests and variety of versions.
 4. Enable flexibility and agility for clients adopting spec changes that impact the request, by signalling to peers exactly which subset of new/old requests they support.
 5. Enable clients to explicitly choose backwards compatibility at the request granularity.
 Without this, clients would be forced to support entire versions of the coarser request protocol.
 6. Parallelise RFCs (or ETH2 EIPs).
 By decoupling requests from one another, each RFC that affects the request protocol can be deployed/tested/debated independently without relying on a synchronisation point to version the general top-level protocol.